star-whale/starwhale/docs/docs/reference/cli/model.md

 ```

 - This command copies a model to another place, either locally or remotely.
-- `SRC` uses `Model URI`, which can locate one existed version of a model in standalone or cloud instance.
+`SRC` uses `Model URI`, which can locate an existing model version in standalone or cloud instances.
-- `DEST` uses `Project URI`, which implies the storage project in destination instance.
-If `DEST` project has already stored the same name and version model, you can set `--force` argument to force update.
+- `DEST` uses `Project URI`, which implies the storage project in the destination instance.
+If the `DEST` project has already stored a model with the same name and version, you can set the `--force` argument to force update.
-- Today this command supports copy model from standalone to cloud and from cloud to standalone. `standalone -> standalone`, `cloud -> cloud` no support.
+- Today, this command only supports copying a model from the standalone to the cloud or from the cloud to the standalone. `standalone -> standalone` and `cloud -> cloud` are not supported.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|
     |------|--------|-------|-----------|-----|-----------|
     |`--force`|`-f`|❌|Boolean|False|Force to copy model|

-- Example: copy a model from local standalone to remote cloud(upload)
+- Example: copy a model from the local standalone instance to the remote cloud instance(upload)

     ```bash
     ❯ swcli model copy mnist/version/latest cloud://pre-k8s/project/1